MikkelHansen95/dataset/README.md

 Which english action movie had the biggest revenue?

 Plot histogram with number of movies according to release day for 'adult' and 'non adult' movies.

-x-axis: release date (day/month)
+* x-axis: release date (day/month)
-y-axis: number of movies
+* y-axis: number of movies

 Scatter-Plot with runtime as y value and release date as x value.

-x-axis: runtime
+* x-axis: runtime
-y-axis: relase date (day/month)
+* y-axis: relase date (day/month)

-3D Scatter-Plot with a movies word frequency for each movie out of the 100 most used 'buzzwords' from all movies overviews (Firstly find 100 most used 'buzzwords' and then find the frequency of these words in each words)
+3D Scatter-Plot with the word frequency for each movie out of the 100 most used 'buzzwords' from all movies overviews (Firstly find 100 most used 'buzzwords' and then find the frequency of these words in each words)

-x-axis: revenue
+* x-axis: revenue
-y-axis: budget
+* y-axis: budget
-z-axis: buzzword count
+* z-axis: buzzword count

 # Reserve data sæt: